-One of the few pre-bossa nova vocalists to really make a go of it after Joao Gilberto and Tom Jobim hit the scene, Sylvia Telles was also one of the duo's first champions in the late 1950s.
+One of the few pre-bossa nova vocalists to really make a go of it after Joao Gilberto and Tom Jobim hit the scene, Sylvia Telles (1934-1966) was a "radio singer"-era star who became one of the first champions of bossa nova, starting in the late 1950s.
 Her recording career spanned back to 1955; in 1956 she recorded one of the earliest Jobim songs, "Foi A Noite," and later made several recordings that were considered definitive versions, such as her rendition of "Dindi."
 Telles was one of the major stars of the early '60s, but died tragically young in a 1966 auto accident, leaving behind an all-too brief recorded legacy.
 She was also the mother of singer Claudia Telles, whose own solo career began in the 1970s, and has stretched out for several decades.
 Here's a quick look at Sylvinha's work...

 Sylvia Telles "Caricia" (Odeon, 1957)